 Black Friday shopping can be tricky these days, especially with the deals starting so early in the season now!
 This year, many stores like Walmart and Macy’s, are spreading out the Black Friday sales over a few weeks.
-Since I am always on a budget, and the holidays are no exception, here are 7 tried and true tips that I am passing on to you for Black Friday shopping so that you can have a successful shopping experience!
+Since I am always on a budget, and the holidays are no exception, here are 7 tried and true tips that I am passing on to you to save you money Black Friday shopping!

 1) Plan Ahead!